mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 When oil and soybean prices are in cents, and meal prices are in $/ton.

 1. Now suppose that on *July 3, 2017* you observe the prices (provided in the excel spreadsheet) on the crush forward curve.
 Create three new columns in N, O, and P for AugGPM, SepGPM, and OctGPM, respectively.
-Compute the forward gross processing margin on July 3 for Aug, Sep, and Oct expirations.
+Compute the forward gross processing margin on July 3 for Aug, Sep, and Oct expiration.
 Note that this is just like the flour mill hedging problem from Chapter 4, but there are three products to hedge.

 This is akin to just observing the forward futures prices in the flour mill problem.
-But in this example we are really concered about the margins in soybean crushing so we have to compute that ourselves.
+But in this example we are really concerned about the margins in soybean crushing so we have to compute that ourselves.

 2. Suppose we hedged the forward margins we see offered on the forward curve for Aug.
 What futures trades do we make?